telerik/ajax-docs/controls/editor/managing-content/pasting-content/overview.md

 Here is a list with the sections in this article:

-1. [RadEditor and the Browser’s Clipboard](#radeditor-and-the-browser’s-clipboard) - Explains more about the browser dependency in pasting.
+1. [RadEditor and the Browser Clipboard](#radeditor-and-the-browser-clipboard) - Explains more about the browser dependency in pasting.
 1. [End-user Experience](#end-user-experience) - Demonstrates what happens by default, when user pastes content.
 1. [Using the StripFormattingOptions Property](#using-the-stripformattingoptions-property) - Shows how to configure the built-in on-paste actions.
 1. [Using the Built-in Clipboard Tools](#using-the-built-in-clipboard-tools) - Provides details about built-in tools which the user can use.

-## RadEditor and the Browser’s Clipboard
+## RadEditor and the Browser Clipboard

 Basically, the **RadEditor**’s paste functionality uses the browser’s DOM clipboard events.Therefore, any content pasted, is first processed by the browser.
 Images, HTML, MS Word, plain text etc., are data types that are first translated to HTML by the browser and then fetched viathe clipboard event’s data to the editor.

 Subsequently, the editor can execute logic (Using the StripFormattingOptions Property)that only transforms the received HTML content to improve the markup, in order to facilitate further changes by the **RadEditor** tools.
-You can find a simple diagram of how pasting works in**Figure 1**.
+You can find a simple diagram of how pasting works in **Figure 1**.
 As you can see, the **RadEditor**’s pasting functionality heavily depends on the clipboard data provided by the browser.

 >important When it comes to cross-application clipboard data transfers (e.g., pasting files, pasting from desktop applications etc.),	you should note that the **RadEditor** handles only the HTML content provided by the browser.
 Transferring complex data types should	be supported by the browser, so it can be provided as proper HTML to the **RadEditor** .